ksdavidc/digitalgardenforJrCoders/src/site/notes/Project Prep/2023 Spring Showcase/2023 Crosswinds (Gale)/Crosswinds Tutorial with overview.md

 ### Start Game Loop

 Go to the Game Controller.
-After the intro ends we broadcast the `START GAME LOOP`.
+After the intro ends we  `broadcast [START GAME LOOP v] and wait`.
+{ .hasInlineScratch }

 ```ad-scratch
 title: